AndreMicheletti/AndreMicheletti/README.md

 ### Hello World 👋 Welcome to my profile 👨🏻‍💻

-I'm a software developer interested in clean code, unit testing and game development.
+I'm a software developer interested in clean code, unit testing and rapid development.
 I'm also into game development and design.

 Developer of [🧩 pytest-sorter](https://github.com/AndreMicheletti/pytest-sorter) plugin and [👾 Agones SDK for Godot](https://github.com/AndreMicheletti/godot-agones-sdk) plugin.